signalfx/gdi-specification/specification/configuration.md

 #### Serverless

-By default, serverless components MUST send data directly to Splunk Observability Cloud (direct ingest).
+By default, serverless instrumentation libraries MUST send data directly to Splunk Observability Cloud (direct ingest).

 Apart from standard set of configuration properties for instrumentation libraries based on OpenTelemetry, serverless MUST honour the following: